anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.5"></a>
 ## 3.5.
 Cloud Topology

 A telco cloud will typically be deployed in multiple locations (“sites”) of varying size and capabilities (HVAC, for example); or looking at this in the context of OpenStack, multiple clouds (i.e. OpenStack end-points) will be deployed that do not rely on each other, by design; each cloud consists of a set of resources isolated from resources of the other clouds.
 The application layer must span such end-points in order to provide the required service SLA.
-Irrespective of the nature of the deployment characteristics (e.g. number of racks, number of hosts, etc.), the intent of the architecture would be to allow VNFs to be deployed in these sites without major changes.
+Irrespective of the nature of the deployment characteristics (e.g., number of racks, number of hosts), the intent of the architecture would be to allow VNFs to be deployed in these sites without major changes.

 Some examples of such topologies include:
 - Large data centre capable of hosting potentially thousands of servers and the networking to support them